danalvarez/gr-quetzal1/README.md

 	* [Open the GNURadio GUI](#user-content-open-the-gnuradio-gui)
 	* [Troubleshooting](#user-content-troubleshooting)

-# UHF Specifications

-## **Help us track Quetzal-1!**
+# **Help us track Quetzal-1!**

+## TLE

+It seems Quetzal-1 might be object #45598 in Space-Track.org.
+Check the TLE out [here](https://www.space-track.org/basicspacedata/query/class/tle_latest/ORDINAL/1/NORAD_CAT_ID/45598/orderby/TLE_LINE1).

+## UHF Specifications

-Quetzal-1 is scheduled to be deployed from the Kibo module of the International Space Station on April 28, 2020 at 09:20 hours (GMT-6).
-About 30 minutes after ejection, it should deploy its antennas and begin beacon transmission.
-For downlink, Quetzal-1 uses a GOMSpace AX100 transceiver, which will transmit GMSK-modulated data at 4800 bps at 437.200 MHz ([as coordinated by IARU](http://www.amsatuk.me.uk/iaru/finished_detail.php?serialnum=653)).
+Quetzal-1 was deployed from the Kibo module onboard the International Space Station on April 28, 2020 at 15:20 UTC.
+About 30 minutes after ejection, it began antenna deployment and beacon transmission.
+For downlink, Quetzal-1 uses a GOMSpace AX100 transceiver, which  transmits GMSK-modulated data at 4800 bps at 437.200 MHz ([as coordinated by IARU](http://www.amsatuk.me.uk/iaru/finished_detail.php?serialnum=653)).

-Beacons will be encapsulated in AX.25 + HDLC frames, with G3RUH scrambling and NRZI encoding.
+Beacons are encapsulated in AX.25 + HDLC frames, with G3RUH scrambling and NRZI encoding.
 The following image shows the overall beacon format:

 ![Beacon Structure](misc/beacon_structure.png)

-The spacecraft’s beacon will be sent with a 10 second period.
+The spacecraft’s beacon is sent with a 10 second period.
 The spreadsheet in `docs/Beacon_Package_Data.xlsx` details both the AX.25 + HDLC structure and the beacon data format.

 ---
 :warning: **NOTE**